Back On Track: Trump, Xi Seal Trade War Truce - UrduPoint

 There were few more concrete details about the closed-door discussions but Trump suggested a potentially softer position on the Chinese telecoms firm Huawei, which has been a sticking point in the trade war.

-He said US companies could sell equipment in cases "where there's no great national security problem" to the firm, which Washington fears poses security risks.
+He said US companies could sell equipment in cases "where there's no great national security problem" with the firm, which Washington fears poses security risks.

 But it was not immediately clear whether the comments marked a material change on Huawei, which has essentially been barred from accessing crucial US technology.